 [F&S] Establish a bikeway network that is convenient and accessible for a range of ridership skill levels, by providing an integrated mix of facility types.

-Bring 50% of existing bikeway facilities up to campus standards by June 30, 2020.

 Bring 90% of existing bikeway facilities up to campus standards by June 30, 2030.

 Bring 100% of existing bikeway facilities up to campus standards by June 30, 2050.

-To make Bike Lane accessible for the wheelchair athletes.

-To consider incorporating Cargo, Electric Bike or all types of bike Parking locations.
+Make 100% of the preferred bike routes for wheelchair athletes’ training accessible by 2030.

+Incorporate cargo, tandem, electric bike and other types of bikes in to the most popular bike parking locations by 2035.

-Enforce dismount zones on high pedestrian hotspots on-campus including locations such as Main Quad and Engineering Quad.
+Install signage and enforce dismount zones on high pedestrian hotspots on-campus including locations such as Main Quad and Engineering Quad by 2030.

-Install Bike Repair Stations around the Campus for convenient access to all students, faculty on campus.
+Install Bike Repair Stations around the Campus for convenient access to all students, faculty, and staff on campus.

 Increase user friendliness of the campus bikeway network with improved signage and markings on all bikeway segments.

-[F&S] Bring 50% of bikeway facilities to have proper signage and markings by June 30, 2015.

-[F&S] Bring 100% of bikeway facilities to have proper signage and markings by June 30, 2020.
+[F&S] Bring 100% of bikeway facilities to have proper signage and markings by June 30, 2030.

+[F&S] Update the university facility standards based on technological advancement, to comply with industrial or universal standards, or as needed.

-[F&S] Enforce facility standards for any renovation and construction projects on campus.
+Bike rack installation for any renovation and construction projects on campus

-[F&S] Evaluate bicycle network and bicycle parking standards according to universal updates.
+[Housing] E-bike charging in Housing facilities

 [F&S] Improve connectivity within and beyond the University District by working with the Cities of Champaign and Urbana and the Village of Savoy to implement bicycle facilities that connect the campus with the greater community.